ericholscher/ericholscher.com/site/blog/drafts/semantic-meaning.rst

 .. code-block:: rst

-    .. warning:: Make sure you :term:`instantiate` the Response objects before you use it.
+    .. warning:: Make sure you :term:`instantiate`
+                 the Response objects before you use it.

     You can read more about the :cls:`django.http.Response` in our :doc:`/api/response` page.

+When I was writing the above section,
+I thought *Hey, maybe someone doesn't know what instantiate means.*
+I was able to simply link to the glossary with ``:term:``.
+I didn't have to look up the URL for our glossary and link to that.
+I didn't have to think about how to style glossary refs.
+I was able to simply write what I meant, and move on.

-**When you write with semantics, you can encode more of your mental state into the words you write.
+When you write with semantics, you can encode more of your mental state into the words you write.
 Conversely,
-if you write without semantics, valuable information about your writing is lost.**
+if you write without semantics, valuable information about your writing is lost.

 Semantic information also acts as a type of documentation for our writing.
 Similar to `type systems`_ in programming,